Generalized-Hydrodynamic approach to Inhomogeneous Quenches: Correlations, Entanglement and Quantum Effects

 As in the homogeneous case, the bosonic field $\phi$ is related to the density fluctuations, but now around an inhomogeneous average.
 Namely, at the leading order in the scaling dimensions, the density is now written as \be \hat{\rho}(x) =\rho_{0} (x) + \frac{1}{2 \pi} \partial \phi (x)+ \cdots, \ee where $\rho_0(x) $ is fixed by the LDA.
 In our case, where the inhomogeneity comes from a generic external potential $V(x)$, it is given by $\rho_{0} (x) =\sqrt{\mu -V(x)}$.
 The curved metric in \eqref{actionCurvedCFT} is fixed by such (inhomogeneous) classical limit of the density.
 In particular, there exists a set of coordinates (known as \emph{isothermal} coordinates) for which the metric takes the simple form

-with ($z,\bar{z}$) given explicitly by
+with ($z',\bar{z}'$) given explicitly by

-In such ``stretched" coordinates, except for the (overall) conformal factor $\pi^2 \rho_0 (x)^2$ in Eq.~\eqref{metricCurvedEq} (which can be eliminated by a Weyl transformation), the system appears again uniform.
+In such ``stretched" coordinates the system appears again uniform, except for the (overall) conformal factor $\pi^2 \rho_0 (x)^2$ in Eq.~\eqref{metricCurvedEq} (which can be eliminated by a Weyl transformation).
 Namely, the action is still of the form~\eqref{actionCurvedCFT}, with $g^{a b}$ replaced by the flat (euclidean) metric.
 The main difference with respect to the homogeneous case, is that now the sound velocity characterizing the CFT is not constant, but depends explicitly on the position, i.e.\ $v(x)=\pi \rho_0(x)$.
 This feature leads to the emergence of \emph{curved light cones}, as pointed out in~\cite{dubail2017emergence}.

 In principle this approach gives access to all the correlation functions.
-Specifically, in the case of the Bose gas it led to explicit predictions for the entanglement entropy (both in the ground state~\cite{dubail2017conformal} and in the low-lying excited states~\cite{murciano2018inhomogeneous}) and the one-particle density matrix $\langle\Psi^\dagger (x) \Psi(0) \rangle$~\cite{brun2017one} for a \emph{generic} form of the external potential.
+Specifically, in the case of the Bose gas it leads to explicit predictions for the entanglement entropy (both in the ground state~\cite{dubail2017conformal} and in the low-lying excited states~\cite{murciano2018inhomogeneous}) and the one-particle density matrix $\langle\Psi^\dagger (x) \Psi(0) \rangle$~\cite{brun2017one} for a \emph{generic} form of the external potential.